avelino/awesome-go/CONTRIBUTING.md

   - Regular, recent commits
   - Or, for finished projects, issues and pull requests are responded to
 - Stable or progressing toward stable
-- Thoroughly documented (README, godoc comments, etc.) in english language, so everyone is able to understand the project's intention and how it works
+- Thoroughly documented (README, pkg.go.dev doc comments, etc.) in english language, so everyone is able to understand the project's intention and how it works
 - Tests, where practical.
 If the library/program is testable, then coverage should be >= 80% for non-data-related packages and >=90% for data related packages. **Notice**: the tests will be reviewed too.
 We will check your coverage manually if your package's coverage is just a benchmark results.

 ## Congrats, your project got accepted - what now?